Digital multicast television network: United States

 As digital multicast services began to proliferate and gain viewers in the 2010s, they also became more specialized in an attempt to stand out and reach potential viewers.
 However, those that were not owned by large station groups and thus could not count on a backbone of significant national coverage struggled to negotiate distribution, having to do so with individual stations in each of the United States's more than 200 television markets.
 This market favored new services launched by the station groups.
 The business was also maturing significantly due to the rise of cord cutting, enabling some services to make a profit off advertising.
 Nielsen's list of top 100 television channels in 2016 did not contain any diginets; in 2018, eight made the list.
 This led to increased mergers and acquisitions activity.
 In 2017, the E. W. Scripps Company acquired Katz Broadcasting for $302 million.
-The purchase was notable for adding four diginets: the women-focused Escape (now Ion Mystery), the men-targeted Grit, Bounce TV to serve the Black market, and the comedy channel Laff.
+The purchase was notable for adding four diginets: the women-aimed Escape (now Ion Mystery), the men-targeted Grit, Bounce TV to serve the African-American/Black market, and the comedy-focused channel Laff.
 Scripps saw an opportunity to reduce the proportion of advertising on these services that was direct response and toward more expensive general-market advertising.
 The deal was seen as a validation of the diginet business.
-Scripps then acquired most of the Ion Media transmitter network and affiliated with the remainder in 2020, using the transmitters to broadcast a growing array of targeted, thematic diginets.
+Scripps then acquired most of the Ion Media transmitter network and affiliated with the remainder in 2021, using the transmitters to broadcast a growing array of targeted, thematic diginets.
 Tegna, like Scripps an owner of full-service broadcast stations, acquired the Justice Network (now True Crime Network) and Quest for $91 million in 2019.

 Multicast services typically pay local stations to affiliate, with higher payments going to stations with lower major channel numbers; owning the host station, as Scripps does with the Ion transmitters, allows for the reduction of costs by eliminating such payments in some markets.
 In some cases, switching stations can also lead to the service gaining carriage on cable in its broadcast area.
 For instance, in 2022, Sinclair Broadcast Group moved Comet, one of its three diginets, from WSBK-TV to WFXT in the Boston area, which also led to cable carriage for the Comet subchannel.
-In the late 2010s and early 2020s, diginets such as NBC-owned Cozi TV began making national distribution deals with satellite, paid streaming, and ad-supported streaming providers that previously had not carried them, further increasing their reach.
+Between the late 2010s and early 2020s, diginets such as NBC-owned Cozi TV began making national distribution deals with satellite, paid streaming, and ad-supported streaming providers that previously had not carried them, further increasing their reach.
 Further, the use of more efficient generations of MPEG-2 encoders by TV stations allowed for the transmission of additional subchannels from the same transmitter; a representative for Harmonic, a seller of encoders, noted that stations were seeing a return on their investment within less than a year from the additional revenue stream opened up by adding another diginet.